 |Mountain Lion Adult||Mountain Lion Cub|

-Warning signs have been placed at walkways and gate entrances.
 As a precaution, the use of isolated stairs and walkways at dusk, night, or dawn is discouraged.
-To limit an interaction with a mountain lion, avoid hiking or jogging in the undeveloped areas of the Lab alone or at dawn, dusk, or night.
-If you see a mountain lion, immediately call 7-911 from any Lab phone or 911 from any cell phone.
+To limit an interaction with a mountain lion, avoid hiking or jogging in the undeveloped areas around the Lab alone or at dawn, dusk, or night.
+For mountain lion sightings, please call 6999.
+If you feel your safety or the safety of others is threatened please call 911 immediately.

 Information for LBNL employees & guests